SynergyKit/synergykit-sdk-ios/DOCUMENTATION.md

 ```

 ### Update platform
-Platforms contain of a few parameters but only two are updatable.
+Platforms consist of a few parameters but only two are updatable.
 Save method executes `PUT` request if `_id` is set, it could change `development` and `registrationId`.

 | Parameter | Type | Notes | |
 |:-|:-|:-|:-:|